Lalit439cs/Processor-ARM/README.md

 # Processor-ARM
-Designed hardware for implementing a processor that can execute  a subset of ARM instructions.
+Designed hardware for implementing a processor that can execute  a subset of ARM instructions.</br>
-In Computer Architecture course,designed Microarchitecture for a subset of ARM instructions.
+In Computer Architecture course,designed Microarchitecture for a subset of ARM instructions.</br>
 The designs are expressed in VHDL language and then simulated and synthesized.

 ### ARM 32 bit-Instruction Set-